openstack/ceilometer/doc/source/admin/telemetry-dynamic-pollster.rst

 *  ``metadata_fields``: optional field.
 It is a list of all fields that the response of the request executed with ``url_path`` that we want to retrieve.
+To use a nested value one can simply use ``attribute1.attribute2.<asMuchAsNeeded>.lastattribute``.
 As an example, for magnum, one can use the following values:

   .. code-block:: yaml